marcogong/marcogong.github.io/_pages/cv.md

 ## Honors and Awards

-* Exam-free Recommendation for Postgraduate in Xidian University
+* Exam-free Recommendation for Postgraduate at Xidian University
 * University-level First Class Scholarship for Postgraduate
 * University-level Scholarships for Undergraduate